The Perceptual Process and Perceptual Maps

 The best way to think about exposure is by using the term “opportunity to see”, which means that an exposure is a chance for the consumer to see the brand or its communication.

-If it is quite casual, or passive, attention then the process is usually complete without any real change in the consumer’s perception of the brand and its potential benefits.
+If it is quite casual, or passive, attention then the process is usually complete without any real change in the consumer’s perception of the brand and its potential benefits – as the consumer will NOT proceed to the next stage (interpretation of the message).

 - Good for tough stains